D-442 FUG: Development of PSZH

-The drawbacks of FUG, and the lack of modern APCs in Warsaw Pact caused the planning of D-944 PSZH developed in late 1960s.
-The PSZH was designed as the main armoured personnel carrier of the Hungarian Armed Forces, border guard and internal security services too.
-The vehicle had a small two-part side door (in cost of auxiliary belly wheels) on both sides of the hull.
-The PSZH had a turret armed with 14.5 mm KPVT heavy machine gun and 7.62 mm coaxial general purpose machine gun with thin, but sloped armor.
-Both weapons can be elevated between -5 and +30 degrees.
-The turret has two IR spotlights, one next to the armament and the second one on top of the turret.
-It also has a radio antenna on back of the turret.
-Like in the BRDM-2 there two hatches over driver's and commander's stations in the front of the turret.
-Contrary to the popular belief the turret used in D-944 PSZH is significantly different from the BPU-1 turret used in BRDM-2, PSZH had better ergonomics and observation.
+The FUG's drawbacks, and a lack of modern APCs in the Warsaw Pact prompted the development of the D-944 PSZH in the late 1960s.
+The PSZH was designed as Hungary's main APC.
+The vehicle had a small two-part side doors, lacking auxiliary belly wheels.
+The PSZH had a 14.5 mm KPVT heavy machine gun turret and 7.62 mm coaxial general purpose machine gun with thin, but sloped armor.
+Both weapons could be elevated between -5 and +30 degrees.
+The turret has an IR spotlight next to the armament and on top, and a radio antenna on back of the turret.
+Like in the BRDM-1 and BDRM-2 there hatches over the driver's and commander's stations.
+The turret used in D-944 PSZH had better ergonomics and observations compared to the BRDM-2's BPU-1 turret.

-PSZH had similar layout to FÚG, but it carried 6 troops and crew consisted of 3 men.
-Commander and driver sat at the front, gunner was in the turret, while carried soldiers sat on sides of hull in the place of belly wheels of FÚG.
-The last troop on both sides had internal radio and can observe rearwards and side.
-Middle men on each side sat just inside the door and they can use their weapons if the upper part of the door is open.
+PSZH had similar layout to FÚG, but carried six troops and three crew.
+Commander and driver sat at the front, gunner was in the turret, while carried soldiers sat on sides of hull in place of the FÚG's belly wheels.
+The rear troops had internal radio and could observe rearwards and side.
+The middle troops sat just inside the door and could use their weapons with the upper part of the door open.

-D-944 PSzH had slightly better protection with maximum armour of 14 millimeters.
-The vehicle also introduced NBC protection system and infrared night-vision equipment.
-Even though the D-944 PSZH resembles the BRDM-2, it does not have the flaw related to entering and exiting the vehicle (See BRDM-2 for details) which is present in D-442 FÚG, because the vehicle has side hatches as opposed to the front roof hatches.
-Because the vehicle uses an only slightly modified hull of D-442 FÚG it also has the round escape hatch in the floor.
-The buoyancy were improved slightly, but this was necessary because of the weight of the turret.
+D-944 PSZH had slightly better protection with maximum armour of 14 mm, and also introduced an NBC protection system and infrared night-vision equipment.
+As a modification of the D-442 FÚG it also has a round escape hatch in the floor.
+Buoyancy was improved slightly to accommodate the turret's weight.

 Service history

-FÚG armoured scout cars were serving with armies of six Warsaw Pact countries: Hungary, Czechoslovakia, Poland, Bulgaria, East Germany and Romania.
-Poland received small numbers of FÚG armoured scout cars in reconnaissance, command, artillery forward observation post and NBC reconnaissance versions in 1965.
-Those were probably Czechoslovak OT-65 Otter versions.
-They were withdrawn from military service in 1980s.
-After that it was used by internal protection units.
-No longer in any kind of service.
-Three were given to museums.
-Some were given to the proving grounds as targets after they were stripped of all equipment.